Bitfarms Ltd. (BITF) Stock: A Look at the Analyst Recommendations

 BITF) stock’s latest price update

-The stock of Bitfarms Ltd. (NASDAQ: BITF) has decreased by -9.21 when compared to last closing price of 1.52.
-Despite this, the company has experienced a 17.95% gain in its stock price over the last five trading sessions.
+Bitfarms Ltd. (NASDAQ: BITF)’s stock price has plunge by 4.26relation to previous closing price of 1.41.
+Nevertheless, the company has seen a -3.29% plunge in its stock price over the last five trading sessions.

 BITF’s Market Performance

-Bitfarms Ltd. (BITF) has seen a 17.95% rise in stock performance for the week, with a 23.21% gain in the past month and a 50.34% surge in the past quarter.
-The volatility ratio for the week is 12.65%, and the volatility levels for the past 30 days are at 8.46% for BITF.
-The simple moving average for the past 20 days is 14.14% for BITF’s stock, with a 44.96% simple moving average for the past 200 days.
+BITF’s stock has fallen by -3.29% in the past week, with a monthly rise of 22.50% and a quarterly rise of 58.56%.
+The volatility ratio for the week is 9.15% while the volatility levels for the last 30 days are 8.69% for Bitfarms Ltd. The simple moving average for the past 20 days is 16.11% for BITF’s stock, with a 54.09% simple moving average for the past 200 days.

 Analysts’ Opinion of BITF